Eschatologue/CM_wiki/docs/class/monk/index.md

 ***Step of the Wind.*** You can take the Dash action as a Bonus Action.
 Alternatively, you can expend 1 Focus Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.

-### Level 2: Unarmored Movement
+### Level 2: Unarmoured Movement

-Your speed increases by 10 feet while you aren’t wearing armor or wielding a Shield.
+Your speed increases by 10 feet while you aren’t wearing armour or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the Monk Features table.

 ### Level 2: Uncanny Metabolism